GitProSolutions/File-Renaming-Tool/README.md

 ## Credits

-The Bulk File Rename Tool was created by GitProSulotions.
+The Bulk File Rename Tool was created by GitProSolutions.

 ## License